brunosdecampos/Fun-APIs/README.md

 # Fun-APIs
 This is a colaborative list of fun APIs you definitely should try out.
+Enjoy it!

 ### A
 - [Algolia](https://www.algolia.com/) - Search as a Service